Tomographer/QPtomographer/doc/dnormtomo.bistates.rst

         semidefinite program using `SCS <https://github.com/cvxgrp/scs>`_).
 The
         default is `1e-3`.

       - `num_repeats`: the total number of random walks to run.
+By default, this is set to the number of available cores.

       - `binning_num_levels`: number of levels in the binning analysis.
 By default, or if the value `-1` is specified, an appropriate number of